markandre13/toad.js/docs/README.md

   many desktop ui frameworks. *MVC* can furthermore be extended by the *DCI* (data, context, interaction) pattern to structure complex applications.

-  That said, React/Flux basically *is* an *MVC* variant, with React Components providing the *View* and Flux's state the *Model*, solving all the issues Facebook struggled to fix in their chat implementation.
+  That said, React/Flux basically *is* a *MVC* variant, with React Components providing the *View* and Flux's state the *Model*, solving all the issues Facebook struggled to fix in their chat implementation.